commit-live-students/python_getting_started_project/q03_first_batsman/README.md

 Quite historic!!

-* Write a function to return the name of the batsman who faced the  first ball of the first innings.
+* Save name of the batsman who faced the  first ball of the first innings in a variable `name`.

 So, let's find out who that Lucky Batsman was.